List of people banned or suspended by the NBA: Via the 1951 college basketball point-shaving scandal

-Permanently banned via the 1961 NCAA gambling scandal
+Via the 1961 NCAA gambling scandal

 By 1961, thanks in part to former player Jack Molinas, a greater scandal within the NCAA would lead to even more individuals from a mostly collegiate background (with some involving younger individuals at the time whose main crime in the event was just mainly meeting up with Molinas or one of his associates at the time) getting permanently banned from the NBA, including some players that would later get drafted into the NBA and a future Basketball Hall of Famer.
 One college football player that was involved in this scandal named William "Bill" Minnerly from the University of Connecticut was also expelled from college and barred from entering the NFL as well following the revelations of this scandal.